 Step 4: Garnish and serve.

 Ladle soup into serving bowls then chop the remaining cooked bacon and sprinkle it on.
 For added garnish, dollop with sour cream or Greek yogurt, croutons, shaved Parmesan cheese or snipped chives.
 Served with a crusty loaf of bread or homemade pita wedges, it’s a complete meal!

 - 6 cups chicken stock

-- 1 tablespoon fresh, chopped thyme (or ½ tsp. dried thyme)
+- 1 tablespoon fresh thyme leaves or ½ tsp. dried thyme

-- Serve sprinkled with remaining bacon crumbles, croutons and a dollop of sour cream or Greek yogurt if desired.
+- Serve sprinkled with the remaining bacon, croutons, and a dollop of sour cream.

 Now, I’ll let you in on a little secret: my husband has sworn for years that he can’t stand cooked carrots, so he assumed I must have made this with sweet potatoes (which does sound kind of good, come to think of it).
 I finally shared the truth with him after he’d finished his second bowl.
 He still loves it!